 Throughout its history, Push to Walk has made supporting not only their clients, but also their families, a priority.

-Over the last decade, PTW expanded its activities for clients and their families.
+For more than a decade, PTW has continued to expand its activities for clients and their families.
 For example, in July 2012 it initiated a week-long summer camp program, offering motivational speakers, adaptive sports, trivia nights, and other activities to bring the PTW family together.
 It has also expanded its community outreach by organizing open houses, golf outings, casino nights, and other events for donors, clients, and their families and friends.

 Ongoing dialogue with the medical community, researchers, and academics has also been an important focus for Push to Walk throughout its history.
 In recent years, the organization has received increasing recognition from the academic and research community about the value of its approach and program.